Paul Scarron

 Paul Scarron (/fr/; c.
 1 July 1610 – 6 October 1660) (a.k.a.
 Monsieur Scarron) was a French poet, dramatist, and novelist, born in Paris.
-Though his precise birth date is unknown, he was baptized on 4 July 1610.
-Scarron was the first husband of Françoise d'Aubigné, who later became Madame de Maintenon and secretly married King Louis XIV of France.
+Though his precise birth date is unknown, he was baptised on 4 July 1610.
+Scarron was the first husband of Françoise d'Aubigné, who later became Madame de Maintenon and secretly married King Louis XIV.

 Life

 Scarron was born and died in Paris.
 He was the seventh child of Paul Scarron, a noble of the robe and member of the Parlement of Paris, and Gabrielle Goguet.
 Paul became an abbé when he was nineteen.
 He lived in Le Mans from 1632 to 1640, and in 1635 traveled to Rome with his patron, Charles de Beaumanoir, the bishop of Le Mans.
 Finding a patron in Marie de Hautefort, maîtresse-en-titre of Louis XIII, he became a well-known figure in literary and fashionable society.